niti-go/lexington-property-analysis/README.md

 - 2 Bacon St
 - 3 Dudley Rd

 A Dash app will be hosted on your local machine, and an address for the server will be provided.
 Open a web browser and navigate to the address to view the report.
-[Here is a demo report.](Results/demo_report.mp4)
+[Here is an example report.](Results/demo_report.mp4)